 Similar to this, the thoughts you have about your idea are also mostly assumptions.
 They’re based on your experiences and views.
-They provide a great starting point for identifying an opportunity.
-But you need to do the work to find out whether the thingsyou think stand true for the rest of the world, actually do.
+So your assumptions are really the starting point for further investigation.

 People invent things to solve problems.
 The wheel was invented to solve the problem of moving goods.
-Airbnb was invented to help solve the problem of an accommodation shortage during a design conference in San Francisco when the co-founders couldn’t pay their rent.
+5,500 years later, Airbnb was invented to help solve the problem of an accommodation shortage during a design conference in San Francisco where the co-founders couldn’t pay their rent.

 People find solutions to their problems in products or services.
 And the bigger the problem, the easier it is to get someone to buy the thing that solves their problem.

 So, before you start building a product, it’s important to have a good understanding of the problem you’re solving.
 Figure out how to solve a problem, and it’s easy for the product to define itself.

 Take a minute to reaffirm the question: what problem do you think you’re solving?